unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 ![Testing actions or triggers](/assets/images/sdk/testing-actions-triggers.png) *Open up the dropdowns for triggers or actions to see the full list available in your latest version*

-When attempting to test and action or trigger, you'll need to define the input parameters expected.
+When attempting to test an action or trigger, you'll need to define the input parameters expected.
 This is done via a popup when pressing the "Test" button next to any action or trigger.
 When testing actions, we immediately populate the JSON with a skeleton to help you along.
 When you run the action or trigger, it is executed based on the latest version in the code editor and the output is shown in the console to the right of the debugger.

 ![Input popup](/assets/images/sdk/test-input-popup.png)
 *Action popup during testing*